 But it wasn’t easy.
 The essential knowledge needed was scattered beyond belief.
 To top it off, most of it was complicated.
 After several years of exhaustive learning, I soon arrived at a very core set of investing principles which can help anyone grow wealth and avoid expensive mistakes.

 Around 2011, I started conducting full-fledged workshops for colleagues and other senior management professionals on these financial essentials and the principles of simple, stress-free investing.
 Every session after session got packed to the brim and there always seemed to be an endless list of people who had waitlisted themselves for the next session.

 These were highly rewarding.
-As a matter of fact, I still receive several mails from investors who write saying that their investing journey started because of my sessions.
-The best complement however, was from a 50 year old Senior Director, who after sitting through an entire session, ended his words by saying “Where were you when I was 25 years old.”
+As a matter of fact, I still receive several emails from investors who write saying that their investing journey started because of my sessions.
+The best compliment, however, was from a 50-year-old Senior Director, who after sitting through an entire session, ended his words by saying “Where were you when I was 25 years old.”

 What I do now